OYDA-Capstone/.github/profile/README.md

 The OYDA Interface is a framework for decoupled software development, enabling independent development and seamless integration of applications within a unified system.
 The framework focuses on addressing the challenges of tight coupling in collaborative software projects by promoting a modular, flexible, and scalable architecture.

-You can find the different part of the project here:
+You can find the different parts of the project here:

 * Command Line Interface - [oydacli](https://github.com/OYDA-Capstone/oydacli)
 * Database Integration Package - [oydadb](https://github.com/OYDA-Capstone/oydadb)